vircadia/vircadia-docs-sphinx/docs/source/create/materials/procedural-shaders.rst

 Basic Method for Using Shaders
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Shaders are stored as a file.
+Shaders' code is stored as a file.
 Fragment shaders will typically have the file extension ***.fs** or ***.frag** and vertex shaders will usually have the ***.vs** or ***.vert** file extension.

-Although you can associate these files with most entities, the original author of Project Athena’s end user shader implementation viewed material entities as the ideal way to apply them to other entities.
-As a result, this documentation will focus on using shaders with material entities.
+Shaders are applied to entities and avatars by way of attaching them to a material.
+That material is then attached to your entity or avatar, therefore applying the shader as intended.

 If you are unfamiliar with material entities, you can find more information `here <https://docs.projectathena.dev/create/entities/material-entity.html>`_.